-In line with Huron's COVID-19 on-campus safety requirements, students are required to observe the following protocols:
+In line with Huron's COVID-19 on-campus safety requirements, students are required to observe the following protocols for in-person classes:

-- Wearing masks or approved protective face coverings at all times; - Physically-distanced seating in the classroom; - Ask any questions to your instructor from your seat-never approach your instructor within 2 meters; - Do not attend class if you exhibit any COVID-19 symptoms as instructed by the Screening Questionnaire.
+- Wearing masks or approved protective face coverings at all times; - Physically distanced seating in the classroom; - Ask any questions to your instructor from your seat-never approach your instructor within 2 meters;

+• Do not attend class if you exhibit any COVID-19 symptoms as instructed by the Screening Questionnaire.
 Get notes from your peers for any missed classes.

-Note that office hours are exclusively online (see our OWL site for the Zoom link).
-I encourage students to use Zoom for team meetings.
+Note that office hours are exclusively online.
+I encourage students to use Zoom or Microsoft Teams for team meetings.

-Note that because of the COVID-19 pandemic, we may be required to deliver some content online in an ASYNCHRONOUS delivery style.
-This will happen only if there are any such directives set by the administration at Huron and Western.
-Otherwise, all class activities will be delivered in-person as planned.
+Note that because of the COVID-19 pandemic, we will be required to deliver some content online in an asynchronous delivery style.